 - Based on the result of the Entrance Examination, separate merit lists will be prepared for the General, OBC, Scheduled Caste and Scheduled Tribe categories.

-Any candidate who opts for confirmed seat in the Counselling, his/her original certificate will be retained and the same will not be returned to the candidate before completion of the course unless he/she deposits a sum of Rs.
+- Any candidate who opts for confirmed seat in the Counselling, his/her original certificate will be retained and the same will not be returned to the candidate before completion of the course unless he/she deposits a sum of Rs.
 5,000/- (Rupees five thousand only) irrespective of the fact whether he/she joins the course or not.
 If a candidate who joins any of the B.Sc.
 (Hons) Medical Technology in Radiograpghy / Bachelor of Optometry course/ B.Sc.
 (Hons) Nursing/B.Sc.
 Nursing (Post-Basic)/M.Sc.
 Courses/M. Biotechnology Course/ M.Sc.
 Nursing, leaves the said courses, shall be liable to pay a sum of Rs.
-5,000/- (Rupees five thousand only) by way of compensation/losses incurred by the AIIMS due to such midstream departure
+5,000/- (Rupees five thousand only) by way of compensation/losses incurred by the AIIMS due to such midstream departure.

-The general standard of each entrance examination will be that of 12th class under the 10+2 scheme or an equivalent examination of an Indian University/Board.
-No syllabus for examination has been prescribed by the Institute.
+Note: The general standard of each entrance examination will be that of 12th class under the 10+2 scheme or an equivalent examination of an Indian University/Board.